disorderedmaterials/dissolve/docs/learn/start_argon/index.md

 We'll now set up a complete, simple simulation by hand to illustrate the basic usage of the GUI, and discuss a few topics in a bit more detail.
 Our target will be to describe liquid argon at 85 K, beginning from a set of reference interaction parameters, and then to refine this potential against some experimentally-measured data.

 Steps:
-- Create a Species to represent an argon atom
+- Create a species to represent an argon atom
 - Add suitable interaction parameters
-- Define a Configuration consistent with experimentally-measured data
+- Define a configuration consistent with experimentally-measured data
-- Create a Layer of processing Modules to evolve the Configuration and refine the interatomic potential
+- Create processing layers to evolve the configuration, calculate suitable parmeters, and refine the interatomic potential

 So, fire up the Dissolve GUI, choose _Create a New Simulation from Scratch_{: .text-green-100}, and we'll get started.